modernstar-ai/ai-one/docs/deployment.md

 5. Update the `virtualNetworkName` and `virtualNetworkSubnetName` parameters to match the virtual network and subnet names where the Application Gateway will be deployed.
 6. Run the `Deploy Application Gateway` pipeline to provision the Application Gateway.
 7. Update the `VITE_AGILECHAT_API_URL` environment variable in the frontend web app to point to the Application Gateway URL.
 Redeploy the frontend web app to apply the changes.
-8. Configure the frontend web app and api app to use the Application Gateway as a reverse proxy.
-Follow the below steps to update the App Service configuration:
+8. Configure the app service to allow traffic from the Application Gateway.
+    - After deploying the Application Gateway, note the public IP address from the deployment output.
+    - Update the frontend and backend parameter files to enable IP restrictions:
+    - Redeploy the frontend and backend applications to apply the IP restrictions.

+      ```bicep
+      param enableIpRestrictions = true
+      param allowedIpAddresses = ['<APPLICATION_GATEWAY_PUBLIC_IP>/32']
+      ```

+    **Alternative - Manual Configuration**: You can also configure this manually through the Azure Portal:

     - Navigate to the Azure Portal and select the frontend web app.
     - Under **Inbound traffic configuration**, click on the link next to **Public network access**.
     - Select **Enabled from select virtual networks and IP addresses**.
-    - Under **Site Acccess and rules**, add the IP address of the Application Gateway to the allowed IP addresses.
+    - Under **Site Access and rules**, add the IP address of the Application Gateway to the allowed IP addresses.
     - Repeat the above steps for the backend API app.

 9. Test the Application Gateway by accessing the frontend web app URL.
 The Application Gateway should route traffic to the frontend web app and backend API app.

 ```plaintext